 Toyota has been working on fuel cell trucks for a long time.
 It’s development partnership with Hino dates back more than 15 years, starting with a retrofit bus application in 2003.

-The carmaker also is Kenworthworking with on a pilot program that is testing fuel cell-powered Class 8 trucks at a Los Angeles shipping port.
+The carmaker also is working with Kenworth on a pilot program that is testing fuel cell-powered Class 8 trucks at a Los Angeles shipping port.

 Earlier this year, Honda and Isuzu agreed to cooperate on an advanced research program that could eventually lead to Honda’s fuel cell technology being adapted for use in Isuzu’s heavy-duty trucks.
 Such partnerships allow companies to share development costs.